Farhad-AI/Learning-MNIST-just-by-1-epoch/README.md

 Two blocks of CNNs followed by a fully connection layer(FC) are used to learn MNIST dataset.

-Each block consists of a Convolution layer and max pooling to decrease the size of previous layer.
+Each block consists of a Convolution layer and a max pooling to decrease the size of previous layer.

 For training we used two more layer: Drop out layer and Batch normalization.

-      Drop out helps our network from overfitting, so the model can learn more Batch normalization is useful in order to remove bias of layers before we use them for feeding the next layer.
+      Drop out helps our network from overfitting, so the model can learn more

+      Batch normalization is useful in order to remove bias of layers before we use them for feeding the next layer.

+#### But we remove both of Drop_out and Batch_normalization when we the training process is finished and we want to evalute our model on test_data